angular/preboot/README.md

 ```

 #### PrebootReplayOptions

+This is only used with the Angular browser configuration for preboot.

 * `noReplay` (default false) - The only reason why you would want to set this to true is if you want to
 manually trigger the replay yourself.